FergusDevelopmentLLC/hiking_project_api/notes/blog.md

 ---
 http://hikefinder.net:3000/trails/41.95/-87.63/5/15

 The api has endpoints with decimals in them.
-I used the technique described in routes.rb
+I used the technique described in routes.rb.

 https://github.com/FergusDevelopmentLLC/hiking_project_api/blob/master/config/routes.rb

 ```
 # this goes to the api